Alexey Brodovitch: A new approach to teaching

 While still living in Paris, Brodovitch was offered a job by John Story Jenks, the father of a young girl Brodovitch had shown around the arts scene in Paris.
-Jenks, a trustee of the Pennsylvania Museum School of Industrial Art (currently the University of the Arts), was overwhelmed by Brodovitch's talents and asked him to head the school's Advertising Design Department.
+Jenks, a trustee of the Pennsylvania Museum School of Industrial Art (later the University of the Arts), was overwhelmed by Brodovitch's talents and asked him to head the school's Advertising Design Department.
 In September 1930, Brodovitch moved to Philadelphia with his wife and son to take the job.
 Brodovitch began teaching advertising design, creating a special department devoted to the subject.

 Brodovitch's task was to bring American advertising design up to the level of Europe's, which was thought to have a far more modern spirit.
 Before his arrival, advertising students were simply copying the magazine styles of N. C. Wyeth and Howard Pyle.
 The illustrations were beautiful, but had evolved from the tradition of 19th-century romantic realism, a thing of the past.
 Brodovitch's teaching technique, on the other hand, was unlike any other the students had been exposed to.
 He would always teach with a visual aid.
 Brodovitch would bring into class French and German magazines to examine the pages with his students, explaining the artist's work or technique.
 He would raise questions like, "Could this line be better?
 Could it be like, for example, Cocteau?"
 When not in the classroom, Brodovitch would take the class on outings around Philadelphia to see factories, laboratories, shopping centers, housing projects, dumps, and the zoo.
 The students were then told to make a "graphic impression" of what they had seen, whether a photographic interpretation, a drawing, or an abstraction.
 Brodovitch did not teach in the conventional sense, but rather compelled his students to discover one's inner, creative resources.